Skip to content

 Kitchen

 In the kitchen, check all the appliances to see if they are usable.
-I don’t always put appliances in my rentals, but you need to know what you are buying.
+If you intend to flip the house, you will likely install new appliances.
+However, when buying for rental income, you may need the appliances.
+Either way, you need to know what you are buying.
 Ensure the cabinet doors are operational and that the countertop condition is acceptable.
 Don’t forget to check under the sink for wet or rotten wood.
 Update your running total with the estimated cost to get the kitchen ready.

 Fixtures

 Check all the fixtures as you go.
 If the power is on, see if the lights work.
 When the water is on, try each faucet.
-Your goal is to determine if most of the fixtures work and not keep up with a single dripping faucet.
+You aim to determine if most fixtures work and not keep up with a single dripping faucet.
 In the end, add the cost of repairs to your running total, but if it’s tiny, leave it off.

 Bathroom